 In addition to this applying for jobs that require you to come into contact with children, will mean your potential employer will conduct a ‘working with children’ background check.
 This check will show to your prospective employer, any final AVOs made against you that include the making of orders for the protection of children.
 This includes your own children.
 This applies even when you agree to the making of a final AVO without admissions.

-Will an AVO affect my ability to hold a firearms licence?
+Will consenting to an AVO affect my ability to hold a firearms licence?